emjogale/fullstack/part4/blog-list/README.md

 - set up the file structure
 - create a utils/logger.js for all printing to the console
 - create a utils/config.js file for handling of environment variables
+- move route handlers into a dedicate module, which uses express Router().
+This creates a new router object.
+Note this requires all the paths to be defined for the router object.
+The routes get shortened with the /api/blogs part being removed